Skip to main content

 Conclusion

 Australia's fisheries have made significant strides in meeting MSC requirements, starting with the certification of the Australia Western Rock Lobster fishery as the world's first MSC-certified fishery in 2000.
 In 2021, MSC-certified landings witnessed a remarkable surge from 11,353 metric tons, constituting 5.8% of the national landings at the time, to approximately 85,806 metric tons—an extraordinary increase of nearly 700%.
-As of November 2023, over 52% of Australian fisheries have achieved MSC certification.
+As of November 2024, over 35% of Australian wild caught fisheries landings are MSC certified.

 Given Australia's abundant biodiversity, it is imperative to sustain the momentum in cultivating fisheries that adhere to sustainability standards.
 This ensures confidence among consumers and stakeholders that Australia continues to manage its fisheries to safeguard crucial fish stocks and ecosystems, which play essential roles in environmental preservation and safeguarding seafood supplies for future generations.